jkstill/oracle-script-lib/README.md

 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/ash-current-waits-by-sql.sql'>ash-current-waits-by-sql.sql</a> - find the current top 20 SQL by execution time per session that occurred in a single session
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/ash-current-waits-by-sql-event.sql'>ash-current-waits-by-sql-event.sql</a> - find the current top 20 SQL by execution time per event that occurred in a single session
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/ash-sqlid-event-window.sql'>ash-sqlid-event-window.sql</a> - show top SQL within window of time, such as from 1 minute before to 1 minute after the top of each hour
+<a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/ash-top-events.sql'>ash-top-events.sql</a> - top 10 report of waits in ASH - per instance and cluster
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/ash_log_sync.sql'>ash_log_sync.sql</a> - log sync events
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/ashdump.sql'>ashdump.sql</a> - create an ASH Dump - be sure to read the comments in the script
 <a href='https://github.com/jkstill/oracle-script-lib/blob/master/sql/ashdump-summary.sql'>ashdump-summary.sql</a> - example script to view ASHDUMP data